20 Aug OMG Pavlov! I Love Your Great Big FAIL!

 Now there are, I must warn you, problems with pretty much all of the modern research on disruption of reconsolidation.
 Without exception they’re talking pharmacological disruption – either taking a particular drug, or actually injecting a substance into the amygdala area of the brain, while the subject “thinks about” something troubling.

-There are two absolutely massive problems here.
+There are two absolutely massive problems with that (apart from the needle-in-the-brain factor).

 Firstly there is no need whatsoever for pharmacological intervention.
 Don’t get me wrong, I deeply appreciate our advances in pharmacology which are ending suffering and saving lives.
 However multi-sensory disruption is quicker, easier, cheaper, completely portable, and infinitely less risky.
 And because it can be used with so much more control and precision, it works a lot better.